jsuarez-dev/PicShare-project/README.md

 ### Class 12
 In this class, we created the Post model and configure the a static folder to allocate the pictures.
+Also we created views for for the post page and use a few images.

+### Class 13